tazama-lf/docs/Product/Payment-Platform-Adapter/Mojaloop/Tazama-Payment-Platform-Adapter-Principle.md

 # Tazama Payment Platform Adapter - Principle

-Tazama system accepts transactions/messages in ISO 20022 compliant format.
+Tazama platform accepts transactions/messages in ISO 20022 compliant format.
 We do understand that few of the Hubs / Switches / DFSPs do not support ISO 20022.
 For them, we offer the Tazama Payment Platform Adapter (PPA).

-PPA is offered as part of the Tazama system.
+PPA is offered as part of the Tazama platform.
 However it is designed and implemented in one of the two ways:

 1. PPA hosted within the DFSP infrastructure to talk to DFSP backend
 2. PPA hosted within Mojaloop / Hub / Switch infrastructure